 The first concept in accounting is the Account.
 An account is a point in an arbitrary N-dimensional discrete space.
 Some people like to give names to those dimensions, names which will likely become irrelevant in a century.
 Dimension 1 is called “General Account”.
 It represents the economic nature of the account: income, expense, inventory, etc. Dimension 2, the “Party”, represents a supplier, a client, a business unit or any 3rd party.
 Dimension 3, the “Project”, represents a project in a company which does project management.
 Dimension 4, the “Activity”, represents activities such as gardening.
 More dimensions could be used to provide more powerful accounting analytics.

-Governments, especially in countries of Civil Law, like to define an official space of accounts, called L. This space of account contains usually a few thousand standard account names which are required to be used to produce legislation dependent tax reports and exchange data.
+Governments, especially in countries of Civil Law, like to define an official space of accounts, called L. This space of account usually contains a few thousand standard account names, which are required to be used to produce legislation dependent tax reports and to exchange data.

 This space of account can evolve.
-Many accountants believe that Dimension 1 of the space of accounts is the space of accounts provided by the government.
-This creates a lot of troubles each time the legislation changes or whenever a company has subsidiaries in different countries.
+Many accountants believe that Dimension 1 of the space of accounts is provided by the government.
+This creates a lot of trouble each time the legislation changes or whenever a company has subsidiaries in different countries.

 To solve all these problems, we define here a Legislation L as a mapping between the space of Accounts A and a single dimension discrete space which represents one possible legislation.
 Thanks to this approach, called indirection, our space of accounts no longer depends on political fashion, as long as A is a superset of L.

 In countries, especially in countries of Common Law, governments prefer to define accounting principles through quite ambiguous rules.
 Those rules are then interpreted by chartered accountants who use their legal expertise to create their own space of account.
 It is like the Legislation L is provided here by chartered accountants instead of being provided by the government.